sixem/imagerot/README.md

 import imagerot from 'imagerot';
 ```

-If you are targeting the browser, you can use:
+If you are targeting the browser, you can instead use:
 ```js
 import imagerot from 'imagerot/browser';
 ```